markchil/profiletools/docs/source/cmoddata.rst

-If you want to only keep points at specific times (such as points at a specific sawtooth phase), you can use the :py:meth:`~profiletools.CMod.BivariatePlasmaProfile:keep_times` method.
+If you want to only keep points at specific times (such as points at a specific sawtooth phase), you can use the :py:meth:`~profiletools.CMod.BivariatePlasmaProfile.keep_times` method.
 For each time point designated, this will find the point in the profile which is closest.
 If there are many missing datapoints, blindly applying this technique can result in data far from the desired point being included.
-Hence, the `tol` keyword will cause :py:meth:`~profiletools.CMod.BivariatePlasmaProfile:keep_times` to only keep points that are within `tol` of the target.
+Hence, the `tol` keyword will cause :py:meth:`~profiletools.CMod.BivariatePlasmaProfile.keep_times` to only keep points that are within `tol` of the target.
 So, to keep the points within 1ms of 1.0s, 1.1s and 1.3s, you would type::